-How to Buy (and Remodel) a Fixer in Portland: 2021 Update
+How to Buy (and Remodel) a Fixer in Portland

-Do you have the itch to try your hand at buying a fixer upper in the Portland real estate market?
-You could see a ton of benefits to this plan.
-You can design certain elements of the home to your own taste, for example.
-Or you might think of it as cutting out the middle man; by doing repairs yourself, you could be spending less than you would on a move-in ready home.
+There are many benefits to purchasing and remodeling a fixer home in Portland.
+One is the freedom to design your home according to your own taste and preferences.
+Or you might think of it as cutting out the middle man: by doing the repairs yourself, you could end up spending less than you would on a move-in-ready home.

-But fixing up a fixer upper comes with its own brand of complications.
-Some folks might buy a house cheap and pay out of pocket for repairs, but that’s pretty unusual unless the repairs are minimal.
-Most of the time what you’re looking at is taking out a construction loan in addition to your mortgage.
-Luckily, there are programs out there that streamline this process, and help out your pocketbook in the meantime.
+But renovating a fixer-upper comes with its own set of complications.
+Some folks might be able to buy a home cheaply and then pay for out-of-pocket repairs, but that scenario is uncommon unless the repairs are minimal.
+In most cases, you will want to take out a construction loan in addition to your mortgage.
+Luckily, there are several programs that help to both streamline the process and ease the strain on your wallet at the same time.

 What is a One-Time Close Construction or Rehab Loan?

-Known as a single-close or rehab loan, a one-time close construction loan allows you to combine a loan needed for repairs with your mortgage.
-So rather than take out two separate loans – and pay two separate closing costs – you’ll be killing two birds with one stone.
+Known as a single-close or rehab loan, a one-time close construction loan allows you to take out a loan to cover repair costs and combine it with your mortgage.
+So rather than take out two separate loans – and pay two separate closing costs – you can kill two birds with one stone.

-There are two main types of one-time close loans that are securely backed by the Federal Housing Authority: FHA 203(k) and Fannie Mae’s HomeStyle loans.
-Designed for customers who want to buy and renovate at once, these loans provide federally-backed funding in order to expand the possibilities of home ownership.
-Let’s take a look at how they work and what they can do for you.
+There are two main types of one-time close loans that are securely backed by the Federal Housing Authority: the FHA 203(k) and Fannie Mae’s HomeStyle loans.
+Designed for customers who want to buy and renovate at once, these loans provide federally-backed funding to expand the possibilities of home ownership.
+Let’s take a look at how each of them works and what they can do for you.

 FHA 203(k) Rehab Loan

-How much of the cost of renovation you can secure through the 203(k) loan will depend to an extent on what the lending institution approves, but it must be at least $5,000.
+How much of the cost of renovation you can secure through the 203(k) loan will depend to an extent on what the lending institution approves, but the cost must be at least $5,000.
 There is a maximum for how much you can borrow according to the value of the home, based on local data.
 You can borrow based on the home value pre-rehab plus the cost of rehabilitation, or up to 110 percent of the property value after rehabilitation, whichever is less.
-As of January 2021, the cap for FHA loans is $517,500 for a single family home.
+As of November 2022, the cap for FHA loans in the Portland Metro area is $672,750 for a single family home.
 Their calculator can help you figure out what is available for you.

 There are limitations that come with the 203(k) loan.
-Your interest rate will likely be at least slightly over the average, and you’ll pay mortgage insurance.
-And while a wide range of repairs are available, the lender also retains more control over what happens in that arena.
-The mortgagee (meaning, the bank), chooses the consultant that approves the repairs.
+Your interest rate will likely be at least slightly over the average, and you’ll also pay mortgage insurance.
+And while a wide range of repairs are available, the lender also retains more control over the repairs that are allowed.
+The mortgagee (the bank) is in control of choosing the consultant that approves the repairs.
 You’re also prohibited from performing the work yourself (or having your handyman buddy take care of it).
 And any luxury upgrades are out.
 We should also note that these loans are not for investment properties – no flipping or renting.

 Fannie Mae HomeStyle Loan

-Did it bum you out when we told you 203(k) won’t cover luxury upgrades?
-Well, FHA lender Fannie Mae’s HomeStyle Renovation offers another option.
-This loan works in a very similar fashion: they combine cost of renovation with your traditional mortgage, you benefit from a streamlined buying experience by having only one payment, etc. But HomeStyle comes with fewer restrictions than a 203(k) loan.
+If it was discouraging to learn that the 203(k) loan won’t cover luxury upgrades, we have good news.
+FHA lender Fannie Mae’s HomeStyle Renovation offers more versatility.
+This loan works in a very similar fashion: the cost of renovation is rolled into your traditional mortgage so you have only one payment and enjoy a streamlined buying experience.
+And HomeStyle also comes with fewer restrictions than a 203(k) loan.

-There aren’t constrictions on the types of projects that can be done with HomeStyle Renovation loans.
-You want that pool put in, and can afford it?
+There aren’t constraints on the types of projects that can be done with HomeStyle Renovation loans.
+You want to put in that pool, and can afford it?
 Go for it.
-Fannie Mae also does not require that contractors be chosen from a pre-approved list, meaning more choice for you.
-The limit here comes down to tear-downs.
-These loans only apply to renovations, not a complete gutting and rebuilding.
+Fannie Mae also does not require that contractors be chosen from a pre-approved list, leaving you free to choose whomever you’d like to hire for your project.
+However these loans only apply to renovations and exclude comprehensive gutting and rebuilding projects.
+So as long as your project is not a complete tear-down, the HomeStyle loan might be the right choice for you.

-Since last year, HomeStyle upped its percentage of what you can borrow from 95% to 97% of the completed value of the home.
-They also limit the total amount of the renovation cost less than a 203(k) loan, at the lesser of 75% of the purchase plus cost of renovation or 75% of the value after completion.
-That gives the buyer more flexibility for working with a property in need of serious repairs.
+Last year, the percentage you can borrow with HomeStyle Renovation increased to 97% of the completed value of the home.
+The amount you are allowed to borrow for renovation costs is not as limited as with a 203(k) loan, at the lesser of 75% of the purchase plus cost of renovation or 75% of the value after completion.
+This gives the buyer more flexibility to work with a property in need of serious repairs without limitations, unlike the loan cap of the 203(k).
 Of course, bank approval always comes into play.

 HomeStyle Energy Loan